mhaidarhanif/rewinds-legacy/README.md

 ### ConvertKit

 1. Sign up a new account on ConvertKit
-2. Edit the profile
+2. Edit your profile information
-3. Get the API key to be used as `CONVERTKIT_API_KEY`
+3. Get the API Key to be used as `CONVERTKIT_API_KEY`
-4. Create a Form
+4. Create a Subscribe Form
-5. Get the form ID to be used as `CONVERTKIT_FORM_ID`
+5. Get the Form ID to be used as `CONVERTKIT_FORM_ID`

 Tips: